CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/Data/traineeSearchField.md

 {{site.data.IO_items.param.traineeSearchField.desc}}

-Inside a `traineeSearchField` tag, only one of the following value is allowed:
+Inside a `traineeSearchField` tag, it is possible to set multiple fields at the same time, in which case the learners will be searched by all these columns jointly:

 ```xml
 <options>